 - Get your BuzzCard.
 Your BuzzCard student ID is your campus passport, library card, facilities access key, and can even be loaded with money to use at restaurants/dining halls across campus.
 The BuzzCard office is located on the second floor of Barnes and Noble at the corner of Spring Street and Fifth Street in Technology Square.

-- Purchase your parking permit.
+- [TENTATIVE] Purchase your parking permit.
 You’ll need a permit if you will need to park on campus.
 For more information, visit the Office of Parking and Transportation Services website (http://pts.gatech.edu).
 [We will have significant hybrid components to our program this year, and it is unlikely that you will need to come to campus regularly.
 We do not recommend purchasing a parking permit unless you are certain that you will need to come to campus multiple times a week as per specific faculty instructions.]

 - Take the Admissions Survey.
 Help us improve our processes for future new graduate students by taking the Admissions Survey.

 - Learn More about the HAVEN training requirements: http://healthinitiatives.gatech.edu/alcoholedu-haven

 Georiga Tech Grad Guide